Facts

 Conclusion

-The district courts’ decision was overturned by the appellate court on all 3 rulings citing that the institution was responsible for the medication of its recruits in school events.
-Furthermore, findings indicated that colleges cannot get the required certification, thus, they couldn’t get immunity.
+The district court’s decision was overturned by the appellate court on all 3 rulings citing that the institution was responsible for the medication of its recruits during school events.
+Furthermore, findings indicated that colleges could not get the required certification.
+Thus, they couldn’t get immunity.

 Opinion